thenetcircle/dino-android-framework/README.md

 ### Who do I talk to? ###

-Please speak to Aaron - aaron@thenetcircle.com
+Please speak to Aaron - aaron@thenetcircle.com / github@aaron-stanley.me